- burden (n.2)

 - burden (n.1)

 - "a load," Old English byrðen "a load, weight, charge, duty;" also "a child;" from Proto-Germanic *burthinjo- "that which is borne" (source also of Old Norse byrðr, Old Saxon burthinnia, German bürde, Gothic baurþei), from PIE root *bher- (1) "to bear, to carry; give birth" (see infer).

-The shift from -th- to -d- took place beginning 12c. (compare murder (n.), rudder).
+The shift from -th- to -d- took place beginning 12c. (compare murder (n.), rudder, afford).
 Archaic burthen is occasionally retained for the specific sense of "capacity of a ship."
 Burden of proof is recorded from 1590s.